PreethamNimmagadda02/Real-Time-Code-Editor/README.md

 ### `npm install -g create-react-app 🌟`

 First things first, install Create React App globally.
-It's like adding a magic wand to your coding toolkit.(Although I have used Visual Studio)
+It's like adding a magic wand to your coding toolkit.(Although I have used Visual Studio).

 ### `create-react-app 🚀`